 5. Driving in Iowa

-One of the things I miss the most about living in Iowa is the amazing fact that the number of miles away a town or city is from you, is the number of minutes it will take to get there.
+One of the things I miss the most about living in Iowa is the amazing fact that the number of miles you are away from a town or city is the number of minutes it will take to get there.
 Traveling to Iowa City from Cedar Rapids?
 That 27 miles will take you 27 minutes, with traffic.
 It makes timing your travel so much easier.
 I’m still adjusting to the fact that this trick doesn’t exist everywhere.

 4. Iowa Winters